ATO HELP/HECS Repayment Thresholds and Rates for 2024

 Example of How the Payment Works

-For example, if your income is $60,000, you will be required to repay 2.0% as your income is between $59,519 – $63,089 per annum.
+For example, if your income is $60,000, you must repay 2.0% as your income is between $59,519 – $63,089 per annum.
 2.0% of $60,000 is $1,200.
 It is important to note that the repayment rate is subject to change each financial year, so it is best to check the relevant government website for the most up-to-date information.

 By keeping these updated thresholds, rates, and indexation changes in mind, you can better manage your HELP/HECS debt and ensure compliance with ATO requirements for the 2024 financial year.